Industrial engineeringEconomics

 Zero-Based Budgeting is a method of budgeting, whereby all the expanses for the new period are calculated based on actual expenses that are to be incurred and not on the differential basis which involves, just changing the expense incurred taking into account change in operational activity.

 In this method, every activity needs to be justified, analyzed the costs of every function within an organization and allocating funds accordingly, regardless of how much money has previously been budgeted to any given line item.
-ZBB can be translated into cost-saving that fund future strategic initiatives and drive growth.
+ZBB can be translated into cost-saving that fund future strategic initiatives and drive growth.This approach forces organizations to thoroughly evaluate their expenses and prioritize where funds should be allocated, leading to a more efficient use of resources.
+By starting from zero and justifying every cost, companies can identify areas of inefficiency and make necessary adjustments to drive cost-saving measures.

 Download What is Zero-based budgeting Pdf

-Steps of Zero Based Budgeting
+Steps in Zero Based Budgeting

 Example of Zero-Based Budgeting (ZBB)